-While other girls were dreaming of Barbie dolls, Krista’s proudest possession at 11 years old was a second-hand typewriter which she used to type up poems and stories that she sent to Starchild, a section in The Star newspaper for children to express themselves.
+While other girls were dreaming of Barbie dolls, Krista’s proudest possession at 11 years old was a second-hand typewriter which she used to type poems and stories that she sent to Starchild, a section in The Star newspaper for children to express themselves.
 Her submissions were published and this further fuelled her desire to write more!

-At 16, she knew what she wanted to become – a copywriter!
-Back in the 80s, her teachers were puzzled because they didn’t know what a copywriter was!
+At 16, she had a firm idea what she wanted to be – a copywriter!
+Back in the 1980s, her teachers were puzzled because they didn’t know what a copywriter was!

 Still, she was determined.
-Armed with her stellar STPM results – 3As and 2Bs – she applied to Universiti Sains Malaysia to study Mass Communication, drawing raised eyebrows even from her lecturers themselves because she could have qualified for Law (in Universiti Malaya).
-She majored in Journalism and minored in English.
-A few years later, Krista returned to her alma mater to study for her Master’s Degree in English Language and Linguistics because she was itching for something interesting to do!
+Armed with her stellar STPM results – 3As and 2Bs – she applied to Universiti Sains Malaysia to study Communication, drawing raised eyebrows from her lecturers because she could have qualified for law.
+She majored in Journalism because she loved the written word.
+In 2004, Krista returned to her alma mater to study for her Master’s Degree in English Language and Linguistics because she was itching for something interesting to do!

-“My biggest peeve is lousy language that’s called content on most poorly designed websites.
+“I get cross when I see sloppy language that’s called content on poorly designed websites.
 People need to respect content because content is powerful and persuasive when done right.
-The right stories can influence people and change lives and it can be used to help small businesses market better.”
+The right stories can influence people and help businesses market better!”

 What do you do when you can’t find a group to meet your needs?
 Well, you set one up!

-Her idea of setting up the group to bring small business owners together didn’t go unnoticed.
-For her contribution, Krista was one of the 18 Malaysian women who were nominated for the Great Women Of Our Time Awards in 2008 organised by The Malaysian Women’s Weekly magazine.
+To this end, Krista was nominated for the Great Women Of Our Time Awards in 2008 organised by The Malaysian Women’s Weekly magazine.

 “I’ve always been involved with women and women’s issues, even as an undergraduate when I used to write about women and their work,” Krista acknowledges.
-“I’m a big feminist at heart!”

-In 2009, after meeting the founder of the Pixel Project, Regina Yau, she spearheaded Redbox Studio’s pro bono involvement in the design and development of the international website for The Pixel Project – a global campaign aimed to raise awareness about violence against women as well as raise US$1 million for the Women’s Aid Organisation Malaysia & the USA’s National Coalition Against Domestic Violence.
+In 2009, after meeting the founder of the Pixel Project, Regina Yau, she spearheaded Redbox Studio’s pro bono involvement in the design and development of the international website for The Pixel Project – a global campaign aimed to raise awareness about violence against women.

 Optimist at Heart